pdunne/pymagnet/README.md

 This code uses analytical expressions to calculate the magnetic field due to simple magnets.
 These include:

-* 3D objects: cubes, cuboids, cylinders
+* 3D objects: cubes, cuboids, cylinders, spheres
 * 2D: rectangles, squares

 There are helper functions to plot the data as either line or countour plots,